Search

 What about my kids?

-Children's groups run on the 2nd, 3rd and 4th Sundays of every month (except school holidays) and your kids are very welcome to join them.
+Children's groups run on the 2nd, 3rd and 4th Sundays of every month (except school holidays) at the 10:30 service and your kids are very welcome to join them.

 Each group (excluding Crèche) includes, sung worship, Bible reading, prayer, listening to God, games, craft and food!